Don't Knock! Rowhammer at the Backdoor of DNN Models: Conclusion

 \section{Conclusion}

 We analyzed the viability of a real-world DNN backdoor injection attack.
-Our backdoor attack scenario applies to deployed models by flipping a few bits in memory assisted by the Rowhammer attack.
-Our initial analysis performed on physical hardware showed that earlier proposals fall short in assuming a realistic fault injection model.
+Our backdoor attack scenario applies to deployed models by flipping a few bits in memory assisted by the Rowhammer.
+Our initial analysis performed on hardware showed that earlier proposals fall short in assuming a realistic fault injection model.
 We devised a new backdoor injection attack method that adopts a combination of trigger pattern generation and sparse and uniform weight optimization.
-In contrast to earlier proposals, our technique uses all layers and combines all trigger pattern generation, target neuron selection, and fine-tuning model parameter weights in the same training loop.
+In contrast to earlier proposals, our technique uses all layers and combines trigger pattern generation, target neuron selection, and fine-tuning model parameter weights in the same training loop.
 Since our approach targets the weight parameters uniformly, it is guaranteed that no more than one bit in a memory page is flipped.
 Further, we introduced new metrics to capture a realistic fault injection model.
-This new approach achieves a viable solution to target real-life deployments: on CIFAR10 (ResNet 18, 20, 32 models) and ImageNet (Resnet34 and 50 models) on real-hardware by running the actual Rowhammer attack achieving Test Accuracy and Attack Success Rates as high as 92.95\% and 95.26\%, respectively.
-Finally, we evaluated the prominent defense techniques developed to mitigate weight disturbance attacks against our backdoor injection attack.
+This new approach achieves a viable solution to target real-life deployments: on CIFAR10 (ResNet 18, 20, 32 models) and ImageNet (Resnet34 and 50 models) on real hardware by running the Rowhammer attack achieving Test Accuracy and Attack Success Rates as high as 92.95\% and 95.26\%, respectively.
+We also showed that our attack works on other architectures, such as VGG11 and VGG16.
+Finally, we evaluated the prominent defense techniques against our backdoor injection attack.
 We concluded that the proposed countermeasures are either not effective or introduce significant overhead in terms of time and storage.